 General Overview of the GRE Test Structure

-To ace the GRE, you must thoroughly understand the test structure.
-Here’s an overview of the GRE test:
+To perform well on the GRE, you should understand the current test structure.
+Here’s an overview:

 Verbal Reasoning